-- BD1 and BD2 are unconditionally stable (stable outside the closed region in Fig.15) - BD3, BD4, BD5, and BD6 have unstable regions - BD2 damps fast modes and is 2^{nd} -order.
-In contrast to backward Euler, however, even for λ real z becomes imaginary for $\Delta t > \frac{1}{2|\lambda|}$, which implies an oscillatory response even though the differential equation itself exhibits no oscillations.
-Thus, the fast modes decay rapidly, but they do so in an oscillatory fashion, which manifests itself as an overshoot.
-10 Chemical Oscillations in the Belousov-Zhabotinsky System In the 1950s Belousov was investigating catalysis in the Krebs cycle, which underlies the energy production in mitochondria in eukaryotic cells.
+• for BD2 one needs y{n-1} and would, in principle, have to use a different scheme (e.g. BE) for the very first time step.
+If the initial transients are not essential, one can sometimes simply set $$y_2 = y_1 = y(t=0).$$ This assumes that during the first time step the parameters of the equation (i.e. I{inj}) are assumed to be chosen such that the solution has a steady state and that the initial condition corresponds to that steady state.
+8 Chemical Oscillations in the Belousov-Zhabotinsky System In the 1950s Belousov was investigating catalysis in the Krebs cycle, which underlies the energy production in mitochondria in eukaryotic cells.
 In a modified version of the reaction he found persistent oscillations in the concentrations of the reactants.
-He could not get his results published because they 'contradicted the laws of physics' 8: - The response from the editor of the first journal was: the "supposedly discovered discovery" is quite impossible.
+He could not get his results published because they 'contradicted the laws of physics' 12: - The response from the editor of the first journal was: the "supposedly discovered discovery" is quite impossible.
 The manuscript can only be published if existing theories can be shown to be flawed. - After 6 years of more careful experiments to decipher the mechanism he submitted an extended study to another journal.
 He was told that it can only be published as a claim, with the manuscript truncated like a letter to the editor without the new convincing evidence.
 Belousov did not publish it at all.
 His recipe circulated among faculty.
 In the early 60s, Zhabotinsky as a graduate student followed a suggestion of his adviser Schnoll experimented with a recipe of unknown origin and told Belousov about his results.
 Belousov sent him an unpublished manuscript which Zhabotinsky cited in his paper.
 But they never met.
 Belousov, Zhabotinsky, Krinsky and Ivanitsky received the Lenin Prize in 1980.
 Belousov had died, however, already in 1970.
-The BZ reaction has been relevant in particular from a fundamental point of view as showing that far from thermodynamic equilibrium chemical systems can spontaneously form temporal structures, even chaotic dynamics9.
-In Fig.16, note the very steep temporal gradients suggesting stiff dynamics.
+The BZ reaction has been relevant in particular from a fundamental point of view as showing that far from thermodynamic equilibrium chemical systems can spontaneously form temporal structures, even chaotic dynamics13.
+In Fig.13, note the very steep temporal gradients suggesting stiff dynamics.

-Figure 16: Chaotic oscillations in the Belousov-Zhabotinsky reaction.
+Figure 13: Chaotic oscillations in the Belousov-Zhabotinsky reaction.
 Chemical oscillations functionally important in many biological systems (e.g. Cawaves in eggs upon fertilication, circadian clock, hormonal cycles, ovarian cycle).
-8cf.
+12cf.
 A.T.
-Winfree, The Prehistory of the Belousov-Zhabotinsky Oscillator, J. Chemical Education 61 (1984) 661 9R.A.
+Winfree, The Prehistory of the Belousov-Zhabotinsky Oscillator, J. Chemical Education 61 (1984) 661 13R.A.
 Schmitz, K.R.
 Graziani, and J.L.
 Hudson, J. Chem.
 Phys.
 67 (1977) 3020.
-A very interesting function of chemical oscillations is in the communication between organisms with chemical waves between organisms: Individual cells of dictyostelium discoidum (Slime Mold) use cAMP waves to organize themselves and aggregate10.
-Starvation of colonies of those cells trigger the following steps (see Figs.17,18) - 1.
+A very interesting function of chemical oscillations is in the communication between organisms with chemical waves between organisms: Individual cells of dictyostelium discoidum (Slime Mold) use cAMP waves to organize themselves and aggregate14.
+Starvation of colonies of those cells trigger the following steps (see Figs.14,15) - 1.
 Individual slime mold cells start emitting cAMP waves; other cells respond to that cAMP and relay the cAMP waves.
 This sets up concentric waves or spiral waves. - 2.
 The slime mold cells then start streaming along the gradients of the cAMP concentration and coalesce to form a mound. - 3.
 The mound forms a stalk and a fruiting body, which disperses then the cells over larger distances to seek 'greener pastures'.
 Videos of BZ: